Choose the route according to your experience and your physical preparation: start with short distances first!

 Try to estimate an average journey-time of every route, considering the physical condition of each member of the group.

 Inform the Hut owner or who is waiting for you at home about your time of arrival and the itinerary.

 A plan B is always a good idea!
 Organize an alternative route in case of bad weather or unforeseen event: go back if it’s necessary, play it safe!

-Keep your eyes open: while you’re walking, check the number of each footpath, but don’t forget to enjoy nature and its magic!
+Keep your eyes open: while you’re walking, check each footpath number, but don’t forget to enjoy nature and its magic!

-Tie your trekking shoes or boots, pay attention at yourself first then the others.
+Tie well your trekking shoes or boots, pay attention to yourself first, then the others.